nodejs/abi-stable-node/napi_js_data.md

 #### Description
 Describes the type of a `napi_value`.
 This generally corresponds to the types described in [Section 6.1 of the ECMAScript Language Specification](https://tc39.github.io/ecma262/#sec-ecmascript-language-types).
-In addition to types in that section, `napi_value_type` can also represent Functions and Objects with external data.
+In addition to types in that section, `napi_valuetype` can also represent Functions and Objects with external data.

 ### *napi_typedarray_type*